 Sec.
 2.16.
-"Interested Persons" means (i) all local, state, and federal agencies, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project, and (ii) persons, groups, or agencies that request in writing a notice of preparation of a draft Tribal Environmental Impact Report ("TEIR") or have commented on the Project in writing to the Tribe or the City of Barstow.
+"Interested Persons" means (i) all local, state, and federal agencies, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project, (ii) any city with a nexus to the Project, and (iii) persons, groups, or agencies that request in writing a notice of preparation of a draft Tribal Environmental Impact Report ("TEIR") or have commented on the Project in writing to the Tribe or the County.